Wardhouse railway station

 Wardhouse railway station served the area of Wardhouse, Aberdeenshire, Scotland from 1854 to 1961 on the Great North of Scotland Railway.

 History

 The station opened on 1 December 1854 by the Great North of Scotland Railway.
 It was originally built for Pedro Carlos Gordon, who lived in a nearby mansion.
 A second platform was added in 1889.
 A gate box opened when the line was doubled in 1896.
-It became a full box in 1898, downgraded to a gate box in 1915, upgraded to a full box again in 1920 and demoted to a gate box on 1931.
+It became a full box in 1898, downgraded to a gate box in 1915, upgraded to a full box again in 1920 and demoted to a gate box in 1931.
 It closed to both passengers and goods traffic on 5 June 1961.